jessicadelgrande/pomodoro/README.md

 # pomodoro

-Pomodoro is a simple timer app.
+Pomodoro is a simple timer app made with JavaScript and jQuery.